cavo789/blog/blog/XXX/docker-use-ssh-during-build/index.md

 ENTRYPOINT ["tail", "-f", "/dev/null"]
 ```

-:::warning Think to replace cavo789/my_private_repo.git and refers one of your repository
+:::warning Think to replace cavo789/my_private_repo.git and refers one of your repositories
 :::

-As you can see, we are setting `KEY_NAME="id_rsa"` as the default value (but will be overwrite by our declaration in the yaml file) then later on, we need to create the `/root/.ssh`folder and we are adding `github.com` in the list of known hosts.
+As you can see, we are setting `KEY_NAME="id_rsa"` as the default value (but will be overwritten by our declaration in the yaml file) then later on, we need to create the `/root/.ssh`folder and we are adding `github.com` in the list of known hosts.

 The most important thing comes then.
 We should use the `RUN --mount=type=secret` syntax so inform Docker that this layer will use a Docker secret.
 We need to provide the name of our secret (which was set in our yaml file and it's `my_ssh_key` here) then we need to define where that secret has to be stored **during this layer**.
 Our variable `KEY_NAME` find his interest here: our SSH key was `id_ed25519` and this is the value of the `KEY_NAME` variable.